-Governor DeSantis, Florida's Secretary of State Laurel M. Lee and the Florida Department of State have made elections integrity a top priority.
+Governor DeSantis, Florida's Secretary of State Cord Byrd and the Florida Department of State have made elections integrity a top priority.

 We work hard to meet the highest standards for security and integrity, and we've done that in a variety of ways, whether that's through pre- and post-election audits, continual assessment and strengthening of our elections cybersecurity, and developing partnerships to ensure the integrity of the election.

 Florida was a model for successful election administration in the 2020 election cycle, and we continue to seek ways to improve our processes.

 Explore this site and the links provided to learn more about how Florida works hard to ensure that your vote is safe, secure and counted.